 - Check the water requirements before watering the bonsai.
 Bonsai should only be watered when they need water.

 - Water the bonsai moderately, not excessively.
-Bonsai trees don't want to be drowned.
+Trees don't want to be drowned.

 - Do not irrigate all bonsai trees all at once and just as every bonsai needs.

-- Never let a bonsai dry out completely.
+- Never let a bonsai tree dry out completely.
 Especially not in midsummer.

 - Check the water requirements of your trees several times on windy summer days.